 People are funny in different ways; you need to decide how to show your sense of humor in a way that is your own.
 You must differentiate yourself from the others.

 If you are a person that is able to make witty comments about themselves, go for it – it always acts as a turn on.
 You know the best part about humor.
 It always works.
-It sells like a billion dollars.
+It smells like a billion dollars.

 If you are a creative person then write creatively and the reader will see your creativity.
 Don’t write “I am intelligent” Just write your ad correctly, make sure it reads well, and it has no grammatical errors.
 Don’t tell them.
 Show them.
 Tune in, I’m not letting you know never to utilize individual descriptive words in your profile; I’m trying to say utilize them admirably and sparingly.
 Utilize activity words where pertinent.